Right now only, you can buy the course for a 10% discount.

 6. Transactions that differ from a customer’s usual behavior.

-7. Unusual behavior from customers.
+7. Suspicious activity reports from unusual behavior from customers.

 9. Unusual patterns spotted by transaction monitoring systems.

-10. Alerts triggered by specialized AML software.
+10. Alerts triggered by specialized AML compliance software.

 11. Reports of suspicious activities from various sources.